 720p vs 1080p vs 1440p vs 4k: which should you get?

-If you’re reading this in 2016 then chances are that you are more than likely on a 1080p (1920 x 1080) monitor as it has become the new standard in monitors.
+If you’re reading this then chances are that you are more than likely on a 1080p (1920 x 1080) monitor as it has become the new standard in monitors.
 You might be looking into a new monitor and haven’t been able to decide whether the leap to a 1440p (2560 x 1440) monitor or a 4k (3840 x 2160) monitor is worth it.
 In order to find out, a bit of number crunching and two very important monitor aspects need to be known.

 The resolution of a monitor is simply how many pixels there are and at what ratio.
 A 1920 x 1080 resolution, for example, has a width of 1920 pixels and height of 1080 pixels.
 Multiplying the two gives the total pixel count which in this case is 2,073,600 pixels.
 The greater the resolution then the greater the number of pixels and as a result the greater the detail and image quality.
 The drawback to this, for gamers at least, is the hit in frame rate performance because of the extra pixels that need to be rendered by their graphics card.